antfu/export-size/README.md

 # export-size

-Analysis bundle cost for each export of a package
+Analysis bundle cost for each export of a package, powered by ESBuild

 ### Install